Abhay Karandikar: Policy and Regulations

 Karandikar has contributed in telecom policy and regulations that were included in national level telecom policies.
-He is a member (part-time) of Telecom Regulatory Authority of India (TRAI).
+He was a member (part-time) of Telecom Regulatory Authority of India (TRAI) during 2018-2021.
 He has chaired the 5G Spectrum Policy Task Force as part of 5G High Level Forum setup by Ministry of Communications.
 The task force developed spectrum policy guidelines for 5G deployment in India.
 He has also been the chairman of the committee to give recommendations on size, scope and quantum of spectrum for experimental spectrum license for 5G and other technology trials.
 The astute recommendations have been accepted by Digital Communications Commission and notified by the Ministry of Communications.

 Karandikar has also been the Chairman of the committee setup by the Ministry of Defence in 2018 for preparing a Roadmap for the development of Indigenous Software Defined Radio Ecosystem.
-He is the Chairman of Defence Standards Development Authority (SDA), set up by Ministry of Defence based on the recommendations of the committee.
+He was the Chairman of Defence Standards Development Authority (SDA), set up by Ministry of Defence based on the recommendations of the committee.

 Karandikar's vast experience in policy-making and standardization in telecommunication has been recognized at international levels.
-He has been elected as Vice Chairman of 3GPP Program Coordination Group (PCG) in October 2016 for a period of one year.
+He was elected as Vice Chairman of 3GPP Program Coordination Group (PCG) in October 2016 for a period of one year.
+He also served on the Board of Governors of the IEEE Standards Association from January 2022 to December 2023 and was a member of the Advisory Group for the European Union’s Beyond 5G Flagship Consortium project.